Michael Cassutt: Television

 A full-time writer since 1985, Cassutt was staff writer for the 1985 revival series, The Twilight Zone, story editor for the acclaimed Max Headroom series on ABC, and writer-producer for the CBS series TV 101.

 In the early 1990s Cassutt worked as a writer and producer for WIOU, an ensemble drama starring John Shea and Helen Shaver, and then for Eerie, Indiana.
 From 1992 to 1993 Cassutt was producer and writer for the ABC police drama Sirens; he later wrote the two-part premiere of the show's syndicated version with series creator Ann Lewis Hamilton.

 Following his tour on The Outer Limits, Cassutt was co-executive producer for the Fox drama Strange Luck and consulting producer on Beverly Hills, 90210 and Seven Days.

 He was executive consultant for USA Network's The Dead Zone.
 Cassutt's first episode, "The Mountain", was the highest-rated episode of the show's 2003 season; his second, "Total Awareness," which premiered in July 2004, was the only episode of the show ever reviewed by People magazine.

 Cassutt was co-executive producer for SyFy Channel's Z Nation for five seasons, from 2013 to 2018, contributing ten scripts.
 He worked on its spinoff, Black Summer as well.

-In 2019 he was consulting producer for two 10-episode series based on George R. R. Martin's Wild Cards, intended for release on Hulu.

 He has contributed freelance scripts to seaQuest DSV, Stargate SG-1, Farscape, Andromeda, and Odyssey 5.
 He has developed scripts based on classic science fiction works by writers such as Arthur C. Clarke, Robert A. Heinlein, Clifford Simak, and Philip Jose Farmer.
 Among other projects are pilot scripts for Nickelodeon and MTV; a TV movie remake of the 1978 thriller film, Capricorn One; and Time's Eye, a Hallmark Channel and Sci-fi Channel miniseries based on the novel of the same name by Arthur C. Clarke and Stephen Baxter.

 In 2018 and 2019 he worked on two potential Wild Cards series for Hulu; neither effort was produced.

 Cassutt has also appeared on camera in two History Channel documentaries, Disasters in Space, in 1999, and Star City, in 2002, as well as a 2002 BBC special about astronauts and test pilots.
 He appeared on the History Channel series The Universe first in the November 2008 episode and again in October 2009.

+His adaptation of Howard Waldrop's Nebula Award-winning novelette The Ugly Chickens was filmed as a short starring Felicia Day and directed by Mark Raso in Toronto, Summer 2023.